-What To Do if Your Airline Cancels or Delays Your Flight – Your Rights On Getting a Refund and Compensation 2023
+What To Do if Your Airline Cancels or Delays Your Flight This Holiday Season – Your Rights On Getting a Refund and Compensation (September 2023)

 From bad weather to staffing shortages, it feels like airlines are canceling and delaying more flights than ever.
 The good news is there are things you can do to protect your money and time in the event of a cancellation or delay.
 Follow these tips to increase your odds of surviving or potentially avoiding the next airline meltdown.